-Total Trihalomethanes (TTHMs) are disinfection byproducts (DBPs) which are created when chlorine, which is used for a disinfectant in the Portsmouth and Pease Water Systems, reacts with natural organic matter in the water.
+Total Trihalomethanes (TTHMs) are disinfection byproducts (DBPs) which are created when natural organic matter in the water.
 On average, the Water Treatment Facility in Madbury removes about 71% of the total organic carbon (TOC) through the treatment process.
 The EPA Disinfectants and Disinfection Byproducts Rules (Stage 1 and Stage 2) requires TOC removal of 50% for the type of water that is typical from the Bellamy Reservoir.
 The TOC that remains in the water after treatment reacts with the chlorine and creates DBPs.
 Historically the TTHM concentration in the Portsmouth Water System has averaged 56 parts per billion (ppb).
-The maximum contaminant level (MCL) for TTHM as a site-specific annual rolling average is 80 ppb.

 A storage tank mixer and aeration system were installed at the Newington Booster Pumping Station as part of the upgrade to that facility.
 These systems became operational in September 2019.
 These improvements were designed to reduce the concentrations of trihalomethanes in the water distribution system.
 The average TTHM in the distribution system since this system has been in operation is 38 ppb.
 During July of 2021, extreme precipitation events caused higher than normal levels of organics in the Bellamy Reservoir.
 This resulted in an increase in TTHMs in the system over the summer and through the fall of 2021.
 TTHM levels averaged around 52 ppb during this time.
-The January 2022 TTHM average concentration was 22 ppb, which is typical for this time of year.
+Average TTHM levels in 2022 were 32 pbb.